Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an export to the sink that saves logs from Cloud Audit to a Coldline Storage bucket.
 - [ ] Write a custom script that uses logging API to copy the logs from Stackdriver logs to BigQuery.
 - [ ] Export these logs to Cloud Pub/Sub and write a Cloud Dataflow pipeline to store logs to Cloud SQL.

+The correct answer is:

+2. **Create an export to the sink that saves logs from Cloud Audit to a Coldline Storage bucket**.

+### Explanation of why other options are wrong:

+1. **Create an export to the sink that saves logs from Cloud Audit to BigQuery**:
+   - **Reason for being wrong**: While exporting logs to BigQuery allows for powerful querying and analysis capabilities, it is not the most cost-effective option for long-term storage of audit logs.
+BigQuery storage costs can be higher compared to storing data in Coldline Storage, especially when considering the retention period of 3 years.

+3. **Write a custom script that uses logging API to copy the logs from Stackdriver logs to BigQuery**:
+   - **Reason for being wrong**: Manually copying logs using a custom script adds complexity and maintenance overhead.
+It also doesn't address the cost-effectiveness of storage over a 3-year period, as storing logs directly in BigQuery for such a long retention period can be expensive.

+4. **Export these logs to Cloud Pub/Sub and write a Cloud Dataflow pipeline to store logs to Cloud SQL**:
+   - **Reason for being wrong**: Cloud Pub/Sub and Cloud Dataflow are not optimal for long-term storage of audit logs due to the need for continuous processing and transformation of data.
+Storing logs in Cloud SQL is also not suitable for large-scale log storage over a 3-year period due to scalability and cost considerations.

+### Why Option 2 is correct:

+- **Create an export to the sink that saves logs from Cloud Audit to a Coldline Storage bucket**: Coldline Storage (now called Archive Storage) is designed for long-term, infrequently accessed data storage at a lower cost compared to active storage options like BigQuery or standard Cloud Storage.
+Storing audit logs in Coldline Storage ensures cost-effectiveness while meeting the requirement of retaining logs for 3 years.
+This option is straightforward to implement and manages the storage costs efficiently over the retention period.

 **[⬆ Back to Top](#table-of-contents)**